Africa

 • Safari Tour: Okavango, Victoria Falls

-This exciting Botswana safari tour travels overland from Moremi in the pristine Okavango Delta to the plains of Savuti in Chobe Game Reserve and Victoria Falls.
-Enjoy luxury mobile tented camping, staying in Meru-stye tents with en-suite hot bucket showers.
+This adventurous Botswana safari tour travels in an open 4x4 vehicle from Moremi in the pristine Okavango Delta to the plains of Savuti in Chobe Game Reserve and Victoria Falls.
+Enjoy mobile tented camping, sleeping in Meru-stye tents with camp beds, proper mattresses & hot bucket showers.
+Your tents will be erected for you & all food prepared over an open fire.
 Min 2 / max 7.
-On certain dates, this tour is run as a specialist photographic safari or as a specialist birding tour.
-All park fees included.
+Specialist birding & photographic departures available.
+Tour also operates in reverse direction.
 Min 12 years.
-Also operates in reverse direction.

 Day 1

-Arrive at Maun Airport and transfer to your light aircraft flight to Moremi Game Reserve, situated on the eastern side of the Okavango Delta.
+This morning transfer to Maun Airport for your light aircraft flight to Moremi Game Reserve, situated on the eastern side of the Okavango Delta.

 From the airstrip you will be transferred to your tented camp for your exciting overland 'glamping' trip to experience the amazing wildlife of Botswana, sleeping under canvas and travelling in an open-sided 4x4 game viewing vehicle.